SAP/project-piper-action/README.md

 SAP implements tooling for continuous delivery in [project "Piper"](https://sap.github.io/jenkins-library/).

 This repository contains a GitHub Action to integrate with project "Piper".
+It allows you to use project "Piper" in a convinient way with GitHub Actions.
+You might also manually download the [cli](https://sap.github.io/jenkins-library/cli/) and use it in a shell script, if the action does not what you need.

 ## Usage